Home

 You can make vegetable preserves from your home grown produce by canning, freezing or dehydrating them, allowing you to use them in a whole range of ways.

-I recall during my childhood watching my mother prepare and preserve a huge range of fruits and vegetables so we could use them during the cold winter months.
+I recall during my childhood watching my mother prepare and preserve a huge range of fruits and vegetables so we could use them during the winter months.

-Although produce fresh from the garden is wonderful, tomatoes, for instance, can be canned for use in soups and sauces or dehydrated for use on sandwiches and salads, months after being pulled off the vine.
+Although produce fresh from the garden is wonderful; tomatoes for instance can be canned for use in soups and sauces or dehydrated for use on sandwiches and salads, months after being pulled off the vine.

-There are three fundamental ways for preserving vegetables: Canning - or bottling as it's called in some parts of the world; freezing, and drying.
+There are three fundamental ways for preserving vegetables: Canning — or bottling as it's called in some parts of the world; freezing and drying.

 Vegetables will need to be blanched before freezing.
 This will maintain the colour and flavour of the vegetable you are preserving.
 Not all vegetables are suitable for freezing.
 Have a look on the Freezing page for all instructions and to check which are the most popular vegetables to make preserves that way.